FissoreD/HO-unif-for-free/paper/rebuttal.md

 CHR rules, or a reified main loop (scheduling of goals), is needed only to guarantee fidelity, that amounts at failing as soon as possible.
 This may or may not be needed, depending on the use case.
-It surely is in ours.
+It surely is needed for our use case.

+We will try to make these points clear in the conclusion.

 ----------------------- REVIEW 2 ---------------------
 > "our real goal is to simulate the execution of an entire logic-program."